-Electrical and Computer Engineering - MS, PhD
+Electrical Engineering - MS, PhD

 Electrical and Computer Engineering (ECE) offers graduate programs of instruction and research leading to master and doctoral degrees.
 Instruction is offered and research facilities are available to support graduate study in control systems & robotics, digital signal processing and communications, wireless engineering, electromagnetics modeling and analysis, microelectronics & microelectromechanical systems (MEMS), magnetic resonance imaging (MRI), power systems, digital systems, and computer engineering.
 Additionally, individualized programs that cross the traditional boundaries of engineering, mathematics and the sciences can be accommodated.